 We don't need to tell you that wedding planning can be a serious undertaking—especially when you're doing it without the help of a wedding planner or coordinator.
 There are so many pieces to the puzzle that need to fit perfectly together to pull off a seamless celebration.
 Make that wedding an alfresco one, and things just got even more complicated.

 When you get married at a typical wedding venue, you can check so many things off your to-do list all at once.
-You probably won't have to worry about finding separate vendors to supply the food, tables, chairs, microphones, plates, or cutlery, for example.
-However, when you decide to plan an outdoor wedding, you'll have to fill that grassy field, botanical garden, quiet forest clearing, or sandy beach with all of these essential items yourself.
-Talk about daunting!
+For example, you probably won't have to worry about finding separate vendors to supply the food, tables, chairs, microphones, or cutlery.
+However, when you decide to plan an outdoor wedding, you'll have to fill that grassy field, botanical garden, or sandy beach with all of these essential items yourself.

-Here are 11 tips for similarly brave brides and grooms who are willing to take on the challenge and plan an outdoor wedding themselves:
+Here are 11 tips for similarly brave couples who are willing to take on the challenge and plan an outdoor wedding themselves.

 1. Tick Tock, Check the Clock

 Make sure that you have the time to take on such a venture because even though it’s in the right setting, planning a wedding outdoors is certainly no picnic.
-“The reality is that it's a lot of work!” says Lanoir.
+“The reality is that it's a lot of work,” Lanoir says.
 “It's a lot of time spent researching and contacting vendors, and there are lots of moving parts.
 For me, it's worth the work to make our day really feel like Matt and I. We both wanted something different and, to get that, it is more work.”

 2. Don’t Go It Alone